 The DAO hack that nearly killed Ethereum and spawned Ethereum Classic took place three years ago yesterday, and it serves as a warning of the fragility of blockchain as an emerging technology.
 We look at the events that took place at the time, how the attack was dealt with, and what lessons we can learn from it.

-The DAO (Decentralized Autonomous Organization), formed in May 2016, was supposed to be a kind of venture capital fund for the crypto world, with no centralized authority present in order to reduce costs and ensure that one single person didn’t control the funds.
+The Ethereum DAO (Decentralized Autonomous Organization), formed in May 2016, was supposed to be a kind of venture capital fund for the crypto world, with no centralized authority present to ensure that one single person didn’t control the funds.
 Based on the newly created Ethereum platform, the investor-directed fund existed to fund projects utilizing the new and exciting smart contract/blockchain combo, with votes taken on which projects would receive funding.

 Recursive Call Hack